resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 select the image that we are going to be using, and then a copy of that file becomes the hard drive of the computer we are launching.
 And that that computer is called an 'instance'.
 The instance will in turn run our applications!

+So you can think of instances as someone else's computers, and cloud applications simply as applications that run on someone else's computers.

 -- *Slide* --